 Our canoe trip included a one-night stay on the banks of the river.
 The big white buckets in the photo below?
 That’s where we stored our overnight bags, gear and personal snacks for the trip.
 The buckets protected everything from getting wet.

-In several spots, the water was too low, to the point that our canoe dragged on the rocks on the river bed and forced us to a complete stop.
-Mark had to get out more than once, in ankle-deep water to give our canoe a push.
+In several spots, the water table was actually too low.
+More than once, our canoe dragged on the rocks on the river bed and forced us to a complete stop.
+Mark had to get out a few times, in ankle-deep water, to give our canoe a push.
 This made for a very leisurely ride though, and we got to see some beautiful scenery.
 See the wavy lines in the hill just below the bird?
-That’s referred to as God’s Thumbprint.
+That’s nicknamed “God’s Thumbprint”.

 We rowed to the banks to await the rest of the group in case anyone needed help.
 About half of our 8-person travel group weren’t as lucky as we were.
 Many canoes overturned over the drop.
 Hats, sandals, and sunscreen were lost in the rapids.
 But no one was seriously hurt, just a few minor bruises here and there.

 After all that excitement, we were all starving.
 So we stopped along the river bank for lunch.

 While we were back on dry land, we took a few snaps of the amazing plant life growing along the river.
 Look at the spikes on those leaves!

 After a few more hours of canoeing, we reached the end of our excursion.
 We all hopped out of our canoes at this rocky shoreline and dragged the canoes out of the water.
 By this time, we were all tired, a little sunburned, and ready for a sundowner.